 - What causes it?
 Seborrheic dermatitis is caused by an overgrowth of yeast on the skin that leads to redness, inflammation and even scaling in some people, according to Sobel.

 Can you avoid facial redness?

-None of us has perfect skin, but there are a few ways you can try to prevent facial redness.
-The secret is knowing your red skin triggers.
+No one has perfect skin, and almost everyone is prone to occasional bouts of redness.
+But there are a few ways you can prevent it from happening in the first place.
+The secret is knowing your triggers.

 “The most common triggers that are not product-related are extremes of weather (both heat and cold), caffeine, spicy foods, chocolate and stress.
 Not all of the aforementioned will be triggers for everyone, however, so play around and get to know your own triggers, then avoid them,” Vega said.

 Here’s a quick cheat sheet for other ways to avoid facial redness: